BE CLEAR with Bronchiectasis

 Curious about what exercises to try?
 Check out The National Association for Continence or speak with a licensed pelvic floor physical therapist.

 Urinary incontinence can feel isolating, but it’s incredibly common—and very treatable.
-Whether you’re just noticing small leaks or dealing with more significant issues, you’re not alone, and you’re not stuck.
+Whether you’re just noticing small leaks or dealing with more significant issues, you’re not alone.

 More open conversations lead to more awareness, more solutions, and less shame.